JimShady/leaseholdmortgages/README.md

 ### 7. Submit a Pull Request
 Finally, navigate to the Leasehold Mortgages repository page in your web browser and click the "New pull request" button.
 Follow the prompts to submit a pull request from your forked repository to the original repository.

 That's it!
-Once your pull request is submitted, it will be reviewed by the repository owners and merged if approved.
+Once your pull request is submitted, it will be reviewed by the repository owner and merged if approved.
 Thank you for contributing to the Leasehold Mortgages website.